The UK aphid monitoring network

 The 12.2m tall traps suck in air continuously and are emptied daily during the ‘aphid season’.
 Each trap represents aphid-flight activity over a radius of around 80 km.
 Aphid species are then identified and counted at Rothamsted Research and SASA (Gogarbank suction trap).

 About 100 yellow water traps are located in/close to seed potato crops across Great Britain.
-Traps are emptied approximately weekly by the host growers/agronomists, with full results (individual counts and weekly averages) published on a dedicated aphid monitoring website.
+Traps are emptied approximately weekly by the host growers/agronomists, with full results (individual counts and weekly averages) published on a dedicated aphid monitoring website (managed by Fera).

 Compared to the suction traps, the yellow water traps provide more localised (and more recent) information on which aphids are flying close to seed potato crops.
 Although yellow water trap results and commentary focus on aphids that transmit potato viruses (and run for a shorter period: typically, April to September), data on a wider range of aphid species, including cereal aphids, is published.
 Used as part of wider aphid monitoring, these results can help build up a picture of regional aphid risks.

 March aphid forecasts